-Communities big and small agree that comprehensive planning – that is, your 5-10-20 year plan for land use and development – is important to envisioning and preparing for the future.
-But for many plans on the shelf, the question remains: “How will you build that future?”
-The underlying answer, at its simplest, is that comp plans need to shift from theoretical to practical – especially in light of levy growth constraints, public push back against higher taxes and pressure from nearby communities.
+Communities big and small agree that comprehensive planning (i.e., your 5-10-20 year plan for land use and development) is important to envisioning and preparing for the future.
+But, for many created plans, the question remains: “How will you build that future?”

-Traditionally, comprehensive planning has been about land use development potential with some attention paid to implementation and even less attention – if any at all – to the plan’s financial, tax levy or tax rate impacts to taxing units and community residents.
-The new generation of municipal planners are well versed in understanding both land and financial impacts, in addition to finding the dollars to pay for public investments.
+Traditionally, comprehensive planning has been about land use development potential, with some attention paid to implementation and even less to the plan’s financial, tax levy, or tax rate impacts on taxing units and taxpayers.
+The new generation of municipal planners are well-versed in both land and financial impacts, in addition to finding the dollars you need to pay for public investments.

-Below we highlight four components that today’s comprehensive plans should absolutely include in order to show the “complete picture” of planning initiatives.
-Specifically, how these perspectives can help municipalities join this new generation, create the best likelihood their plans will be implemented, as well as foster community and economic development for more vibrant, prosperous communities.
+Below, we highlight four components that today’s comprehensive plans should always include to show the “complete picture” of planning initiatives.
+Specifically, how these perspectives can help municipalities join this new generation, create the best likelihood their plans will be implemented, and foster community and economic development for more vibrant, prosperous communities.

-A cost of community services study (COCS) determines whether various forms of land use contribute to or detract from local government budgets; an important consideration when developing and preparing a comprehensive plan at any level (municipal, township or county).
-More specifically, COCSs help uncover the fiscal contribution of existing local land uses by providing a baseline of information that then assists local officials and citizens in making informed land use and policy decisions.
+A cost of community services study (COCS) determines whether various forms of land use contribute to or detract from local government budgets, an important consideration when developing and preparing a comprehensive plan at any level (municipal, township, or county).
+More specifically, COCSs help uncover the fiscal contribution of existing local land uses by providing a baseline of information that assists local officials and citizens in making informed land use and policy decisions.

-COCS analyses should be an important precursor to comprehensive planning in order to fully understand land use relationships and achieving tax neutrality (i.e., will not raise taxes for residents).
+COCS analyses should be an important precursor to comprehensive planning to understand the land use relationships and achieve near tax neutrality (i.e., will not raise taxes for residents).
 As an example, comprehensive planning committees can use the results from a COCS analysis to proactively consider the cost (or tax levy impact) of public services for each of their land uses:

-Good planning will necessitate COCS studies and provide municipalities with an informed, thorough tool to make decisions about their futures – resulting in long-term tax savings when it comes to comprehensive planning and, ultimately, implementation success.
-These “savings” also include fewer disgruntled residents, stakeholders and developers due to unintended tax hikes, fewer delays due to unfunded public projects or gaps in municipal budgets, and halted implementation of an approved comprehensive plan.
+Good planning will necessitate COCS studies and provide municipalities with an informed and thorough tool to make decisions about their futures – resulting in potential long-term tax savings regarding comprehensive planning and implementation success.
+These “savings” also include fewer disgruntled residents, stakeholders, and developers due to unintended tax hikes, fewer delays due to unfunded public projects or gaps in municipal budgets, and halted implementation of an approved comprehensive plan.

 Community development and economic development are often used together to describe the efforts of building a better community.
 These terms have similarities, but the processes and results are very different.
 Where the two differ is explained well by the Fort Collins Area Chamber of Commerce: